How to Satisfy 6 Kinds of Sensory Needs for Kids With Autism

 2. Tactile: Your sense of touch.
-A child who likes to seek out tactile sensory experiences may stroke and touch many different textures.
+A child with autism who likes to seek out tactile sensory experiences may stroke and touch many different textures.

 3. Olfactory: Your sense of smell, so lots of sniffing and seeking new, attractive smells.

-Empty soap bottles are very good for olfactory sensory seekers.
+Empty soap bottles are very good for olfactory sensory seekers on the autism spectrum.
 Simply wash out, dry and put in colorful pom-poms soaked in vanilla essence or lavender.
 An empty jar with a few holes in the lid stiffed with lavender is a good calming tool.
 Make sure they are closed good and tight; a glue gun is excellent for this.

 4. Proprioception: Your sense of where you are in space, where your feet end and the floor begins.

-Children who have proprioceptive seeking tendencies may stomp, tread heavily and sit down hard for the impact.
+Children on the autism spectrum who have proprioceptive seeking tendencies may stomp, tread heavily and sit down hard for the impact.

 5. Vestibular: A vestibular seeker will enjoy spinning and rocking, and they may enjoy swinging.